spec-first/connexion/docs/routing.rst

 -------------------------------------------

 .. note::
-   If you migrate from connextion v2 you may want to use the `DeprecatedMethodViewResolver` in order to maintain the old behavior.
-The behavior described here is the new behavior, introduced in connextion v3.
+   If you migrate from connexion v2 you may want to use the `MethodResolver` in order to maintain the old behavior.
+The behavior described here is the new behavior, introduced in connexion v3.
+The difference is that the `MethodResolver` works with any class, while the `MethodViewResolver` is specifically designed to work with flask's `MethodView`.
+Previously, in v2, the `MethodViewResolver` worked like the `MethodResolver` in v3.
+One consequence is that the `MethodResolver` will look for `search` and `get` methods for list and single operations respectively, while `MethodViewResolver` uses the `dispatch_request` method of the given class and therefore handles both, list and single operations via the same `get` method.

 ``MethodViewResolver`` is an customised Resolver based on ``RestyResolver`` to take advantage of MethodView structure of building Flask APIs.